awsdocs/aws-doc-sdk-examples/ruby/example_code/dynamodb/README.md

 # AWS SDK for Ruby code examples for Amazon DynamoDB

 ## Purpose
 This folder contains code examples that demonstrate how to use the AWS SDK for Ruby to automate Amazon DynamoDB.

+Amazon DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.

 ## Code examples